butyi/radioplayer/README.md

 `find . -type f -name '*.mp3' -print -exec mp3splt -r -o @f -d ./trim "{}" 2>&1 \; | tee ./trim.log`

-Normalize volume of songs.
-The next command will do it.
-`find` is needed to not stop the batch command if an mp3 file is faulty.
-*.mp3 solution will stop.
-This command just update gain property in IDv3 tag.
-Does not re-encode the mp3 files.

-`find . -type f -name '*.mp3' -print -exec normalize-audio "{}" 2>&1 \; | tee ./gain.log`

-Both command saves the stout and stderr into log file to see which files are faulty.
+Command saves the stout and stderr into log file to see which files are faulty.

 ## Usage